Photographs on this page were taken by the author in 2016 and 2017.

 There are wealthy people in Ethiopia, but there are many, many, many, many more poor people there.

-The government receives billions of dollars in foreign aid, and some of that helps corrupt politicians and government officials amass their wealth, while millions of precious citizens live in poverty or on the fence between poverty and very minimal security.
+While the government receives billions of dollars in foreign aid that helps corrupt politicians and government officials amass their wealth, millions of precious citizens live in poverty or on the fence between poverty and very minimal security.

-If you ask me, though, who are really the wealthiest people in Ethiopia, I will tell you beyond doubt who they are, because when I lived there I made a point of getting to know some of them and listened to their tragic stories.
+If you ask me, though, who are really the wealthiest people in Ethiopia, I will tell you beyond doubt who they are, because when I lived there I made a point of getting to know some of them, and I listened to their tragic stories.
 They are the homeless, and the poor who live on the borderline, many of them rich in humility, spirit and gentleness, who somehow manage to produce the best smiles you ever saw in your life.
+But behind those priceless smiles, there are stories of horrific tragedy and oppression.

 And the poorest?
 The oppressive leaders, shamefully poor in humanity, who silence those who want to speak out for the rights of people, through intimidation and unethical proclamations that make a mockery of the Ethiopian Constitution and stifle human rights.